Skip to content Skip to main navigation Skip to footer

 The Brothertown Indians were among the first settlers and established a town called “Brothertown” on lands given by the Oneida peoples in New York.
 Their original lands are what now covers the Town of Marshall and the southern parts of the Town of Kirkland.
 The Brothertown Indian Nation was and is a culturally distinct, politically independent tribe; it began as a unique communal vision.

-The New England Christian Indians felt it was time to formally organize into their new community, so in 1785 they named themselves Brothertown or Ee-yam-quittoo-wau-connuck**, because they intended to live in brotherhood and harmony the rest of their lives.
-They adopted a government much like that of the New England settlers, particularly Connecticut, which they felt would give them more autonomy and independence.
-They elected officers, such as; peacemakers, fence-viewers, overseer of the poor, and two marshals.
+The New England Christian Indians felt it was time to formally organize into their new community, so in 1785, they named themselves Brothertown or Ee-yam-quittoo-wau-connuck*, because they intended to live in brotherhood and harmony the rest of their lives.
+They adopted a government much like the New England settlers, particularly Connecticut, which they felt would give them more autonomy and independence.
+They elected officers, such as peacemakers, fence-viewers, overseers of the poor, and two marshals.
 There were very strict rules regarding profanity, intoxication, adultery, neglect of children, theft, and idleness.
 Samson Occom was their spiritual leader.
-To this day, their governance is still based on brotherhood, harmony, and working for the good of the community; and is led by the council and peacemakers.
+To this day, their governance is still based on brotherhood, harmony, and working for the good of the community, and is led by the council and peacemakers.

-(*excerpts included from Marshall Historical society, written by historian Janet Dangler, ** spelling taken by the Council from Occom’s original journal in his own hand – “Samson Occom Journal 1785 October4 to 1786 December 4” source: Occom Circle, Dartmouth College.)
+(*excerpts included from Marshall Historical society, written by historian Janet Dangler** spelling taken by the Council from Occom’s original journal in his own hand, referenced in William DeLoss Love‘s book published in 1899 – “Samson Occom Journal 1785 October4 to 1786 December 4” source: Occom Circle, Dartmouth College.)
+Also, referenced 100 years later in William DeLoss Love‘s book published in 1899, “Samson Occom and the Christian Indians of New England